atoato88/simple-docker-regisrty/README.md

 docker login https://<host-ip or domain-name>:5000
 ```

-# Docker registry with non-TLS
+# 2. Docker registry with non-TLS

 Start containers:
 ```
 docker-compose -f docker-compose-non-tls.yaml up -d
 ```

-In this mode, you can connect with `localhost` only for docker-registry.
+In this mode, you can connect with HTTP and `localhost` only for docker-registry.

 Login to docker-registry:
 ```